Tunisia entry requirements for Egypt passport holders

 Frequently asked questions

-No. Egyptian passport holders cannot get a visa on arrival in Tunisia.
+No. Egyptian passport holders are not eligible for visa on arrival in Tunisia.
 You must obtain a visa from a Tunisian embassy or consulate before you travel.

 Official sources